reduxjs/redux/docs/recipes/UsingImmutableJS.md

 Something needs to map the Immutable.JS props in your Smart Component to the pure JavaScript props used in your Dumb Component.
 That something is a Higher Order Component (HOC) that simply takes the Immutable.JS props from your Smart Component, and converts them using `toJS()` to plain JavaScript props, which are then passed to your Dumb Component.

-Here is an example of such a HOC:
+An example of such a HOC follows.
+A similar HOC is available as an NPM package for your convenience: [with-immutable-props-to-js](https://www.npmjs.com/package/with-immutable-props-to-js).

 ```js
 import React from 'react'